Biz Features

 funnel 6 funnel 5funnel 3 funnel 2 funnel 1 sales-funnel

-There is no real single correct model and there is no real standardization of terms.
+There is no real single correct model and no standard of terms.
 It helps to understand that demand generation is almost always placed at the top of any sales funnel model, with lead generation either under it or at the same level.

-Some managers consider demand generation “strategic” and lead generation “tactical”, while others consider them complementary.
+Some managers consider demand generation “strategic” and lead generation “tactical,” while others consider them complementary.
 Both are often necessary for growing any business.
-In the end, your actual sales funnel model is a lot less important than understanding the principles behind it and why demand and lead generation are on top.
+In the end, your actual sales funnel model is much less important than understanding the principles behind it and why demand and lead generation are on top.

 Demand Generation Vs. Lead Generation